Deruago/DLDL/README.md

 ## Overview

 DLDL is a language made for creating compilers and languages.
-Its backend is supported by the Deamer compiler generator.
-DLDL contains a lot of tools/languages to create C++ deamer cc compatible code.
+Its backend is supported by the [Deamer compiler generator](https://github.com/Deruago/theDeamerProject).
+DLDL contains tools/languages to create C++ deamer cc compatible code.

 ## Functionality